Taketoyo Line: Rolling stock

-Currently, the line uses two types of electric multiple unit (EMU) trains manufactured by Nippon Sharyo after the electrification works.
-313 series trains are used on the line in two-car formations operated by a single crew.
+Currently, the line uses electric multiple unit (EMU) trains manufactured by Nippon Sharyo after the electrification works.
 315 series trains were introduced on the line on 15 March 2024, replacing 211 series trains that were in use since the electrification.
-315 series trains are usually operated during rush hours in four-car formations on through services to Nagoya.
+315 series trains are operated in four-car formations on all services in the line.
+313 series trains were formerly used on the line in two-car formations operated by a single crew prior to its retirement.